lisaong/mldds-courseware/04_SpeechTimeSeries/reveal.js/timeSeries.md

 ### What's a time series

-A set of observations at regular time intervals
+A set of observations at regular time steps

 ![time series](assets/time-series/imgur_1bpSS.png)